 An extra perk of the job, he adds, is that he and Knight have become great friends.
 He not only returns yearly to hunt at the facility he helped build, but he also has been invited to travel the country and hunt with him as part of Knight’s TV show.

-Editor Stacey Enesey Klemenc contributed to this Project Profile.
+Editor Stacey Enesey Klemenc contributed to this story.